frossm/rpncalc/mdbook/src/Chapters/OperationalCommands.md

 <img align="right" width="125" src="../Images/OperationalCmds.png">

-# Operational Commands
+## Operational Commands

 Operational commands are commands that do not directly impact your stack numbers.
-These tend to be display commands or those the interact with the the setting of RPNCalc directly.
+These commands help to "operate" RPNCalc.
+They tend to be display commands or those to interact with the setting of RPNCalc directly.

+## Commands Table

 | <div style="width:100px">Command</div> | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|